piqnt/planck.js/README.md

 ## Updates

-#### v1.0
+#### v1.0-alpha

-Starting v1.0 the project code is migrated to TypeScript, to improves library usability, documentation and maintenance.
+Starting from v1.0 the project code is migrated to TypeScript, to improves library usability, documentation and maintenance.

 In addition to this main change, v1.0 also includes few other notable changes.